Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ### Custom keystore configuration

 You can add your own generated keystore files to acs by adding the file within `configuration_files/keystores`.
-Of course you also need to set the custom_keystore variable to true for the key to be copied.
+Of course you also need to set the custom_keystores variable to true for the key to be copied.
 Besides that you will also have to add the keystore properties to acs_environment.JAVA_TOOL_OPTIONS variable within the global variabiles file.

 Example setup: